Kenny Shedd

-Kendrick Dwayne Shedd (born February 14, 1971) is an American former professional football wide receiver in the National Football League (NFL) who played for the New York Jets, Chicago Bears, Oakland Raiders and Washington Redskins.
+Kendrick Dwayne Shedd (born February 14, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL)for the New York Jets, Chicago Bears, Oakland Raiders and Washington Redskins.
 He was selected 129th overall in the fifth round of the 1993 NFL draft by the Jets.
 He also played a season in 1996 on the Barcelona Dragons in the World League of American Football.
-He played college football at the University of Northern Iowa.
+He played college football for the Northern Iowa Panthers.
 In 2009, he was named in a tribute for alumni from the Missouri Valley Football Conference who have played in the NFL, as part of the “All-Select NFL Team."

 Shedd graduated from the Police Academy in 2002 and currently works in law enforcement in San Leandro, California.
 He is also related to Picasso Nelson.